Amanda de Oliveira Silva, Small Grains Extension Specialist

 - Check for FHS in a non-grazed area of the same variety and planting date.
 Variety can affect FHS date by as much as three weeks and planting date can affect it even more.

-- Dig or pull up a few plants and split the largest tiller longitudinally (lengthways), and measure the amount of hollow stem present below the developing grain head.
+- Dig or pull up a few plants and split the largest tiller longitudinally (lengthways) and measure the amount of hollow stem present below the developing grain head.
 You must dig plants because the developing grain head may still be below the soil surface at this stage.

 - If there is 1.5 cm (~5/8″) of hollow stem present, it is time to remove cattle.
-1.5 cm is about the same as the diameter of a dime (see picture below).

 Similar to previous years, we will monitor occurrence of FHS in our wheat plots at Stillwater and Chickasha and report the findings on this blog.